 - Job finishes

 - after the all the commands in script have been executed ...

 - ... or the wallclock limit is exceeded

 - All running parallel jobs are killed

 - e.g. wallclock exceeded or aprun running in background (see later)

 - Standard outputs collated

 - written to myjob.o123456

-- qstat job status set to "E" for some time (annoyingly)
+- qstat job status may be set to "E" for a few minutes

-- then disappears
+- job is "Exiting" (not "Exited") but script has finished